 The German BACKUP Initiative – Education in Africa (BACKUP Education) was established to improve African countries’ access to international funding and ensure that it is used effectively.
 BACKUP is the acronym for Building Alliances, Creating Knowledge and Updating Partners.

 To achieve international education objectives, African countries have created better conditions for accessing international funding and using it effectively.

 BACKUP Education offers African partners quick, flexible and demand-oriented support in avoiding bottlenecks and filling funding gaps when applying for and using funds from the Global Partnership for Education (GPE).

 African education ministries and civil society organisations can apply for support from BACKUP Education in various forms:

 At international, regional and national level, BACKUP Education works closely with the GPE Secretariat, donor partners, civil society organisations and international training institutions.
-The regional programme is cofinanced by the Swiss Agency for Development and Cooperation (SDC).
+The regional programme has been cofinanced by the Swiss Agency for Development and Cooperation (SDC) from 2014 to 2017.